 Addressing the Needs of Residents of Pinellas Hope

-There are over 400 residents residing at Pinellas Hope at any one Time.
-Over 250 are housed in temporary housing and another 200+ are residents of the independent apartments on the grounds of Pinellas Hope.
+There are roughly 350-400 residents residing at Pinellas Hope at any one Time.
+Over 200 are housed in temporary housing and another 150+ are residents of the independent apartments on the grounds of Pinellas Hope.

 There is a need to establish a coordinated onsite Behavioral Health Program at Pinellas Hope utilizing our partners: PEMHS, Directions, PAR, BayCare, Boley Centers and Suncoast.
 The goal is to prevent the Pinellas Hope clients: